 I turn away and look at the ceiling.
 I don’t believe it.
-Mostly I don’t want to dare to hope.
-It has taken me a year to slowly accept that I am dying.
-Hard fought acceptance, that oddly I am now reluctant to just accept that it was for nothing.
+Mostly, I don’t want to dare to hope.
+It has taken me a year to slowly accept I’m dying.
+Hard fought acceptance that oddly, I’m now reluctant to just accept it was for nothing.
 But was it?

 I look toward my mother.
-Her face is is overtaken with her huge smile.
-It occurs to me that I can finally make real amends to her, not just say I am sorry.
+Her face is overtaken with her huge smile.
+It occurs to me I can finally make real amends to her, not just say I’m sorry.
 This thought warms me.
 I smile back at her.

 I can feel joy right now if I want to.
-If I can’t feel it now, after learning that I am going to live, I am truly hopeless.
+If I can’t feel it now, after learning I’m going to live, I’m truly hopeless.

 My thoughts turn to Julia as I turn again to look at the ceiling.
 My heart starts to beat faster.
 Emotions surge though me.
 Hope, desire.
-Then, just as instantly I am crushed.
+Then, just as instantly, I am crushed.
 You can’t date your therapist.
-Actually you could if you stop treatment and wait two years.
+Actually, you could, if you stop treatment and wait two years.
 Of course, I looked it up.

 I chastise myself because I should be thinking of my family.
 My brother.
 I still need to make that phone call to the life insurance company.
-I still need to show him that I forgive him… and I need to continue to do whatever it takes to forgive myself.
+I still need to show him I forgive him… and I need to continue to do whatever it takes to forgive myself.

 Because I want to be happy.
 I want to feel joy.